 Georgia Colon Cancer Prevention Project Co-Founder/Project Leader

-Minesh is currently an Advanced Endoscopy Fellow at Geisinger Medical Center in Danville, PA.
-Where he is learning how to endoscopically manage and treat complex Gastrointestinal, Hepatic, Biliary, and Pancreatic Diseases with Endoscopic Ultrasound and ERCP.
-He completed his General Gastroenterology, Hepatology, and Nutrition Fellowship at the University of Louisville in Kentucky (2015-2018).
+Minesh recently joined Digestive Healthcare of Georgia in Atlanta.
+He manages patients with complex gastrointestinal diseases at Piedmont Atlanta Hospital.
+He completed his Advanced Endoscopy Fellowship at Geisinger Medical Center in Danville, Pennsylvania (2018-2019) and his General Gastroenterology, Hepatology, and Nutrition Fellowship at the University of Louisville in Kentucky (2015-2018).
 He completed Internal Medicine Residency at the University of Cincinnati (2012-2015).
-He completed his medical school at American University of Antigua/Kasturba Medical College in Manipal, India.
-Minesh lives in Danville with his wife Palav, a board-certified psychiatrist, and their daughter Sona.
-He enjoys playing and coaching baseball, his favorite team is the Atlanta Braves.
+He completed medical school at American University of Antigua/Kasturba Medical College in Manipal, India.
+Minesh lives in Atlanta with his wife Palav, a board-certified psychiatrist, and their 2-year-old daughter Sona.
+He enjoys playing and coaching baseball; his favorite team is the Atlanta Braves.
 He enjoys going to concerts and doing outdoor activities with his daughter and wife.

-as the branch manager, a position he began in January of 2013.
+as the branch manager, a position he began in January 2013.

-He entered the financial services industry in June of 1993 working with the firm Edward
+He entered the financial services industry in June 1993 working with the firm Edward

 Group.
 Todd and his team focus on wealth management for clients.